Ms. Grace Catherine

 Dr. Sylvia White is a distinguished educator with a profound background in music and education.
 She earned her Doctorate in Education from the University of Mary Hardin-Baylor in 2019, focusing her dissertation on "Student Veterans and Higher Education."
 Her academic journey began with a Bachelor of Music Education from Baylor University in 1964, followed by a Master of Music in Theory and Literature from the same institution in 1967, where she completed her thesis on "A History of American Opera."
 Dr. White’s extensive teaching career spans over five decades.
 At the University of Mary Hardin-Baylor, she taught the course FINA2330-Exploring the Fine Arts from 2012 to 2024.
 She also created a general music class for home-schooled students and has taught private piano lessons at the Arts Academy/Conservatory since 2009.
 Her earlier roles include serving as a general music specialist in various schools within Clear Creek ISD and Pasadena ISD, where she was responsible for directing choirs, handbell programs, and grade-level music programs.
 Dr. White’s commitment to music education and her extensive experience have made her a respected figure in her field, inspiring countless students and educators alike.

-Julie Johnson has been teaching private viola lessons for six years, working with students through her personal studio and previously at Académie Musique in Temple.
+Julie Reed has been teaching private viola lessons for six years, working with students through her personal studio and previously at Académie Musique in Temple.
 A Senior Church Music major at the University of Mary Hardin-Baylor, she has registered Suzuki training through the Austin Suzuki Institute.

 Julie is passionate about nurturing a love for music in children while providing them with a strong musical foundation.
 She plans to combine her love for music and ministry by leading worship in churches and inspiring young musicians to experience the joy and transformative power of music.